 The multitude of fix and flip television shows depicting individuals and couples engaging in real estate investing and flipping houses makes it appear that such endeavors are easy and quickly profitable.
 Of course, the shows usually find some drama to inject into each episode, but by the end, the investors are typically walking away with a nice profit from flipping houses.

-So how realistic are these shows, and can you make a profit flipping houses?
+So, how realistic are these shows, and can you make a profit flipping houses?
 Oftentimes, real estate agents and real estate investors say ‘yes.’
 But, they also advise that there are many risks you must be prepared for in real estate investing.
 This is especially true for those just getting started in real estate investing since a lack of experience, contacts, and funding sources can result in setbacks.